prof-rossetti/southernct-csc-443-201701/projects/crud-application/checkpoints/app-deployment/checkpoint.md

 ## Objectives

-  1. Practice creating, managing, and deploying Heroku application servers.
+  1. Create and manage a Heroku application server.
-  2. Configure an Express web application to run on a "production environment" Heroku application server.
+  2. Configure an Express web application to run on a Heroku application server.
+  2. Deploy an application's source code to a production environment.

 ## Prerequisites